 Now is the time to reexamine the "simple" star in all its true complexity.

-A layer of complexity is missing from prevailing standard stellar evolutionary models.
-The linchpin to this refinement is the population of peculiar stellar sources, particularly those found in stellar clusters.
-Peculiar stars include those with odd pulsational signatures, unusual chemical abundances, and unexpected rotation rates.
+The linchpin to refining this models can be found among anomalous stars, particularly those found in stellar clusters.
+This includes stars with odd pulsational signatures, unusual chemical abundances, and rapid rotation rates.

-Below I describe some of the ways I detect and investigate such sources.
+Below I describe some of the ways I detect and investigate these sources.

 Peculiar Chemical Abundances

 Observations of lithium-enriched giant stars are perplexing and demand explanation.

 Would the engulfment of a substellar companion create such a signature?

 In an upcoming publication, we find that such events can enhance surface lithium abundances at a 5-sigma confidence level and that these signatures can survive for up to 1 Gyr.
 We reveal target regions in the HR diagram where observers should search for such engulfment sites.

 Engulfment sites offer a forensic analysis of cannibalized companions.
 Spectral analysis of these stars permits the direct measurement of a planet's bulk composition.
 While transit spectroscopy reveals the outer planetary composition, the bulk composition is unattainable.
 Knowledge of the bulk composition would help constrain planet formation models.

 Exploring the rotation rates of cannibal stars would provide information regarding the efficacy of angular momentum transfer.